 Host software uses the Namespace Attachment command to attach or detach a namespace to or from a controller.
 The create operation does not attach the namespace to a controller.
 As a side effect of the delete operation, the namespace is detached from all controllers as the namespace is no longer present in the system.
 It is recommended that host software detach all controllers from a namespace prior to deleting the namespace.
-If the namespace is attached to another controller (i.e., a controller other than the controller processing the operation) and that controller has Namespace Attribute Notices enabled (refer to Figure 326), when a delete operation is requested, then as part of the delete operation a Namespace Attribute Notice is issued by that controller to indicate a namespace change.
+If the namespace is attached to another controller (i.e., a controller other than the controller processing the operation) and that controller has Namespace Attribute Notices enabled (refer to Figure 327), when a delete operation is requested, then as part of the delete operation a Namespace Attribute Notice is issued by that controller to indicate a namespace change.

-The data structure used for the create operation is defined by the I/O Command Set specified in the CSI field (refer to the applicable I/O Command Set specification).
+The data structure used for the create operation is defined in Figure 301 and the CSI field specifies the I/O Command Set specification.
 There is no data structure transferred for the delete operation.